-A universal yard waste program would be an option where all residents would receive a bin for curbside collection of yard waste.
+A universal yard waste program would allow all residents to receive a bin for curbside yard waste collection.
 This program would not include apartment buildings or commercial businesses.
-All residents would pay for the service, regardless of whether they used the service.
+All residents would pay for the service, regardless of whether they used it.
 This generally lowers the cost of curbside yard waste collection because costs are spread out over a larger number of households.
 Yard waste would include leaves, grass clippings, and sticks less than 3 inches in diameter.
 All yard waste would be collected in a cart and must fit in the cart.
 The collection would be every other week from April to November.
-This option would require upgrades to the composting facility at the Landfill in order to accommodate the additional yard waste.
+This option would require upgrades to the composting facility at the Landfill to accommodate the additional yard waste.

-Yard waste would be collected by three route drivers in a fully automated truck.
-Yard waste would be collected every other week.
-Yard waste would be transported to the Transfer Station or Landfill for processing into compost.
+Yard waste would be collected by three route drivers in a fully automated truck every other week.
+It would be transported to the Transfer Station or Landfill for processing into compost.
 The consolidation point at the Transfer Station would require a manager and one staff member.

 While curbside yard waste collection is an option for the City to consider, it is not feasible for county residents due to the distance between residential stops.
 However, yard waste is proposed to be accepted at the two additional drop-off sites for county residents.
-The following table, Table 9-2, summarizes the estimated costs of implementing universal residential curbside yard waste collection program in the City.
+The following table, Table 9-2, summarizes the estimated costs of implementing a universal residential curbside yard waste collection program in the City.